Counseling Degrees & Licenses in Oklahoma

 Langston University

-Langston University is a public land-grant university (meaning it was established on federal land for the purpose of education).
-Langston University is also the only historically Black college in the state.
+Langston University is a public land-grant university (meaning it was established on federal land for the purpose of education) and the only historically Black college in the state.

 • Location: Langston, Oklahoma